Home | Browse Topics | Family law | Parents, guardians and caregivers | “Family Dispute Resolution”: Mediation through the Family Court

 • the mediator believes your situation is inappropriate for FDR.

 If the other person has been violent towards you or your children you can apply to the Family Court without first going through FDR.
 You’ll need to provide an affidavit (a sworn statement) with your application providing evidence of this.
-For more information about providing an affidavit to the Family Court, go to www.justice.govt.nz and search “affidavits and statutory declarations”.
+You can find more information about providing an affidavit to the Family Court at the Ministry of Justice website, here (or go to: www.justice.govt.nz and search “affidavits and statutory declarations”).

-If the Family Court Registrar are unsure whether you should be excused from FDR, the judge will decide.
+If the Family Court Registrar is unsure whether you should be excused from FDR, the judge will decide.

 If your ex-partner has started the FDR process, the mediator will contact you to check that FDR is appropriate for your case.
 If you don’t feel you will be able to go through the process, you should tell the mediator.
 They may decide, on one of the three reasons explained above, that FDR shouldn’t take place.
 If so, you or your ex-partner could then apply for a court order without having to go through FDR.